 Bay Area Air Quality Management District

-Saturday has been declared the first Spare the Air day of the summer season, according to the Bay Area Air Quality Management District.
+The first Spare the Air alert of the winter season has been issued for Monday by the Bay Area Air Quality Management District.